 I also felt guilty.
 I wondered if I had made the wrong decision to take this trip.
 I questioned my judgment for bringing them to a place where there wasn’t a lot of “kid activities” as Noah mentioned.
 While I knew deep down that the trip was good for them (and us as a family), I resented the fact that I’d spent money on their tickets when they didn’t really want to be there.

 Of course, it wasn’t all bad.
 There were moments of excitement at the castles we visited.
 They loved the weird details of the dungeons in St. Andrews and the street performers in Edinburgh.
 They boasted of their hiking skills after climbing to the Old Man of Storr, smiled ear to ear on some of our nature walks, and discovered a few favorite local foods.

 And their favorite memory from the trip?
 Goofing around in the optical illusions “museum” (Camera Obscura) in Edinburgh.
 We laugh about this because that museum has almost nothing to do with Scottish culture or history, and yet they thought it was the best thing in Scotland.

 And fortunately, now that we’ve been home for over two months, they’ve started to speak more fondly of the trip.
 They seem to recognize how the experiences they had there help inform their understanding of history at school, geology, and life overseas.
 Gabe even admitted the other day that “Scotland was actually pretty awesome.”
 A big change from the other adjective he kept using after we returned: “horrifying”!

-What do you think?
+What do you think: what if your kids don’t want to travel?
 Did you enjoy traveling with your family as a kid/teen?
 What do you think is the right approach to traveling with children?